HWH-2000/HWH-2000.github.io/_pages/about.md

 # 👋 About Me
-I obtained my B.Eng. degree in Computer Science and Technology from **Hainan University** in 2022, and recently received my M.Sc. degree in Computer Science and Technology from the **University of Electronic Science and Technology of China (UESTC)** in 2025, advised by Prof. [Yanru Zhang](https://faculty.uestc.edu.cn/yanruzhang/en/index.htm).
+I recently received my M.Sc. degree in Computer Science and Technology from the **University of Electronic Science and Technology of China (UESTC)** in 2025, advised by Prof. [Yanru Zhang](https://faculty.uestc.edu.cn/yanruzhang/en/index.htm).
+Prior to that, I obtained my B.Eng. degree in Computer Science and Technology from **Hainan University** in 2022.

 ---